onlineeric/EricDemoDotnet/readme.md

 This project serves as a demonstration of my C# knowledge and its API development paradigms.
 I use it to explore various features and concepts in C# programming and API development.

+## Demo Site

+You can view [My Demo Website](https://agreeable-water-061d90800.5.azurestaticapps.net) built using React, connected to this API backend

 ## Goals

 1. Demonstrate my C# knowledge.